publiclab/image-sequencer/CONTRIBUTING.md

 Contributing to Image Sequencer
 ===

 Happily accepting pull requests; to edit the core library, modify files in `./src/`.
-To build, run `npm install` followed by `grunt build`.
+To build, run `yarn install` followed by `grunt build`.

 On ARM based devices, the `gl` module may require some libraries to be re-installed: